 - 270/271.
 The 270 is the electronic transaction for inquiring about a member's enrollment.
 The 271 is received in response to the inquiry. - 276/277.
 The 276 is the electronic transaction for checking claim status.
 The 277 is received in response. - 835.
 The electronic transaction for receiving remittance information. - 837.
 The electronic transaction for submitting claims and adjustment requests. - 997.
 The electronic transaction for reporting whether a transaction is accepted or rejected. - TA1 Interchange Acknowledgment.
-The electronic transaction for reporting a transaction that is rejected for interchange level errors. - NCPDP 5.1 Telecommunication Standard for Retail Pharmacy Claims.
+The electronic transaction for reporting a transaction that is rejected for interchange level errors - NCPDP 5.1 Telecommunication Standard for Retail Pharmacy Claims.
 The real-time POS electronic transaction for submitting pharmacy claims.

 ForwardHealth offers electronic billing software at no cost to providers.
-The PES software allows providers to submit 837 transactions and download the 997 and the 835 transactions.
+The PES software allows providers to submit NCPDP 1.1 batch format pharmacy transactions, reverse claims, and check claim status.
 To obtain PES software, providers may download it from the ForwardHealth Portal or may request it from the EDI Helpdesk.